jillesvangurp/www.jillesvangurp.com/_posts/2007-07-17-simple-note-encryptdecrypt-with-aes-in-javascript.md

   - UI
   - webdevelopment
 ---
-Inspired by the hype surrounding the iphone and web applications, I hacked together a <a href="http://www.jillesvangurp.com/encdec/">nice little toy</a> to encrypt and decrypt text using aes.
-I borrowed the aes implementation from <a href="http://www.movable-type.co.uk/scripts/aes.html">here</a> and basically wrote a somewhat nicer UI for it.
+Inspired by the hype surrounding the iphone and web applications, I hacked together a [nice little toy](https://www.jillesvangurp.com/encdec/) to encrypt and decrypt text using aes.
+I borrowed the aes implementation from [here](http://www.movable-type.co.uk/scripts/aes.html) and basically wrote a somewhat nicer UI for it.
 I still need to integrate sha1 hashing of passwords as the aes.js script author suggests that is a bit more secure than his current method.

 I have no idea if it will work in the iphone browser since I've only tested in firefox.
 It partially works in IE7 and I have no desire to spend time finding out why it fucks up.
 Suggestions to improve my little javascript hacking are welcome of course.